Appeals

 • Dropping off an assignment or seeing an instructor.

-• Short-term parking – left hazard lights on.
-Parked in the visitor garage?
-Please pay.
-Sitting in your car in a space is still occupying a space and you must pay.
+• Short-term parking – Leaving your hazard lights on or sitting in your car in a space is still occupying a space.
+Either way, if you are at a pay-to-park lot, you must pay.

 • Parking for just a “short time”.
-It is $2 for UP TO an hour at the Pay to Park Lots.
+It is $2 for an hour at the Pay to Park Lots.
+Using the Park Mobile App?
+You can pay for as little as 15 minutes.

 • Parking in a reserved space without a valid permit for the reserved space.
 Between 8 AM and 4 PM, Monday to Friday you need a permit.
 If the University is open (classes or not), this policy applies.